jotonedev/blog/about.md

 In 2023, I've joined the [UniUD E-Racing team](https://formulasae.uniud.it/), where I've managed the telemetry server.

+Currently, I'm part of the MadrHacks team, a CTF team composed of students from the University of Udine.
+We participate in various CTF competitions and organize the [SnakeCTF](https://snakectf.org/) competition.

 Also, I have learned various programming languages over the years, like C++, Python and Go.
 But my favourite is Python, and I closely follow the development of the language.

 ## Social